-Tim came by on Christmas day, celebrated a little bit with the Aprils, then took Mandy out.
-They drove to his apartment because his roommate was out of town for the holidays, and as soon as they got inside, he handed her a little box.
+TIM CAME BY on Christmas day, celebrated a little bit with the Aprils, then took Mandy out.
+They drove to his apartment because Stan was visiting his parents for the day, and as soon as they got inside, he handed her a little box.

-Heart pounding, she opened it up, and there was the ring; a crown nestled between velvet cushions.
-Mandy, who’d been expecting the pair of earrings she’d admired in a shop window the week before, let out a gasp.
+Heart pounding, she opened it up, and there was the ring; larger than she expected, a crown nestled between velvet cushions.
+She let out a gasp.

 “Is that yes?
 You already said yes over the summer, you can’t take it back.”

-She nodded.
 “It’s yes!
 Yes!
-But I thought you said you wanted to wait until you had more money!”
+But I thought you said you wanted to wait until you had more money?”

 “Who knows when that’ll be?
 I’m broke, I’m probably always going to be broke.”
 He took the ring out of the box and eased it onto her finger.
 “I don’t want to wait.”

 Jules forced a smile, hugged her oldest sister, and said congratulations.
-But it was as if the sun had gone out of her eyes, and for the rest of Christmas break she’d been quiet and sullen.
-Driving her back to school for the spring semester, he chatted away, doing his best to avoid the topic, then, when he got tired of her polite smile, he launched in.
+But it was as if the sun had gone out of her eyes, and for the rest of Christmas break she was quiet.
+Driving her back to school for the spring semester, Simon chatted away, doing his best to avoid the topic, then, when he got tired of her polite smile, he launched in.
 “We haven’t had a chance to talk about Mandy and Tim.”

 “I was proud of you.
 You didn’t freak out.”